dgjohnson/tsdashboard/README.md

 ## Description

-TSWUB is an node/express.js application that listens http connections from Thingsee one sensor device and sends the environment sensor (temperature, humidity and barometric pressure) to Weather Underground.
+TSWUB is an node/express.js application that listens http connections from Thingsee one sensor device and sends the environment sensor data (temperature, humidity and barometric pressure) to Weather Underground.

 ## Instructions